January 4 is World Braille Day

 - Try an online biography about Louis Brailleopens a new window.

 - Check out the Colorado Talking Book Libraryopens a new window for more information and to sign up for this amazing outreach program.
 Use the CTBL for Braille materials, large print materials and different audio options.

 - Does your child have vision loss?
 Learn more about how to help your child build prereading skillsopens a new window.

-Check out some great YA books from Arapahoe Libraries that either feature characters with visual impairments or the author themselves have a visual impairment!
+- Check out some great young adult books that feature characters with visual impairments or the author themselves have a visual impairment!